 When: 1st Thursday of each month (September -> May) from 6:00 to 7:30 pm

 - To view the schedule for upcoming meetings please click here...

 Where: J. Erik Jonsson Central Library, Hamon room on the 5th floor

-Some recent meetings were recorded and can be viewed be clicking the appropriate link below:
+Some past meetings were recorded and can be viewed be clicking the appropriate link below:

 |September 5, 2015||Recording & Publishing Software|